German insurtech platform Hepster raises $10M Series A led by Element Ventures – TechCrunch

-Hepster, an insurtech platform from Germany, has raised $10 million in a Series A funding led by Element Ventures.
-Also participating was Seventure Partners, MBMV, and GPS Ventures, as well as previous investors.
+Hepster, an insurtech platform from Germany, has raised $10 million in a Series A funding round led by Element Ventures.
+Also participating was Seventure Partners, MBMV and GPS Ventures, as well as previous investors.
 The funds will be used to broaden the Hepster insurance ecosystem and scale up its network, with an emphasis on automation.

 The German insurance market is famously slow at adopting new practices, and Hepster is part of a new wave of insurtech startups in the country taking advantage of this.
 It allows businesses to build insurance policies from scratch, matched specifically to the needs of their individual service or industry.
 E-commerce players, for instance, can then embed these insurance products into the e-commerce journey.